instancer-kirik/stupid-dependencies/getting-started.md

 - Use `zigup` for easy version switching

 ### Node.js Projects
-- SDS checks `package.json` engines constraints
+- Stupid Dependencies checks `package.json` engines constraints
 - Use `nvm` for Node version management
 - Both `node` and `npm` versions are validated